Keyport Music Festival 2018

 Daoine (pronounce “DEE-nee”) is the Irish word for “people”.
 We are a group of musicians that love to get together and play great Irish music and to share it with our listeners – Irish traditional music that, while played for centuries in Ireland and America, continues to inspire and continues to find a new voice with each generation.
 The evening’s program will include dance music (jigs, reels and hornpipes) as well as hauntingly beautiful airs and songs with guest Alice Ryan, who is also a wonderful sean nós (Irish “old-style”) dancer.
 Our instruments include fiddle, uilleann (Irish) pipes, bodhran, button accordion, whistle, flute, bouzouki and banjo.

-Brooklyn Bluegrass Mercenaries
+Larry Legend and the Brooklyn Bluegrass Mercenaries

 Brooklyn Bluegrass Mercenaries are a bluegrass collective.